 - download our self-advocacy resource, Nothing about M.E. without me, which has tips and advice for standing up for your rights and needs

 - contact our Information, Support and Advocacy Service to talk it over with one of our friendly, experienced team.

 UK government guidelines

-- The National Institute for Health and Care Excellence (NICE), which provides national guidelines for health professionals in England and Wales, recommends CBT and GET (as well as activity management, sleep management and relaxation).
-NICE also says it expects healthcare professionals “to take our guidance into account, but people also have the right to be involved in discussions and make informed decisions about their care.
-The NICE guideline for M.E. is undergoing essential updates, though this process is on hold due to the Coronavirus pandemic.
+- The National Institute for Health and Care Excellence (NICE) which provides national guidelines for health professionals in England and Wales, updated its guideline for M.E./CFS on 29 October 2021.
+This states that GET (see above) should not be offered to those with M.E./CFS, while CBT should only be offered in order to help individuals manage symptoms, and not as a cure.
+NICE also says it expects healthcare professionals “to take our guidance into account, but people also have the right to be involved in discussions and make informed decisions about their care."

 - In the absence of formal guidance produced specifically for Northern Ireland, the Patient and Client Council indicates that some health boards follow the NICE guideline.